 - Identify well performance characteristics and flow regimes using diagnostic plots

 - Estimate key reservoir and completion parameters

 - Establish the optimal workflow to help quantify well performance uncertainty and non-uniqueness

-0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

-Ilk's interests include analysis of well test and production data, reservoir engineering, and inverse problems.
+Dilhan Ilk is a reservoir engineer at DeGolyer and MacNaughton in Dallas, Texas.
+Ilk’s interests include analysis of well test and production data, reservoir engineering, and inverse problems.
 In particular, he focuses on well performance analysis in unconventional reservoirs and has extensive field experience in well performance assessment of unconventional reservoirs.
 He has made several contributions to petroleum engineering literature, and to date, has prepared more than 30 articles in well test analysis, analysis/interpretation of production data, and general reservoir engineering.